 MCP 6331 Psychological Assessment: Psychometric Theory

-Your first semester in the program features an immersive experience in a drama therapy group as a participant.
-In Drama Therapy Process and Technique, you and the other members of your cohort will engage in a drama therapy group process while examining that process on a meta-level to appreciate the nature of the processes, techniques, and interventions being employed by the group instructor.
-Other classes in this semester will provide a background in Drama Therapy Theory, developmental views of human psychology, and an appreciation of the nature of the therapist/client relationship.
-A Theatre Lab in improvisational Playback Theatre form rounds out the first semester.
+Your first semester in the program features an immersive experience drama therapy.
+In Drama Therapy Process and Technique, you and the other members of your cohort engage in a drama therapy group process while examining that process on a meta-level.
+Other classes in this semester examine theories and approaches in drama therapy, developmental views of human psychology, and the clinical relationship.
+A lab in improvisation and Playback Theatre rounds out the first semester.

-During the second semester, coursework emphasis shifts from the personal experience of drama therapy to developing leadership skills.
+During the second semester, coursework emphasis shifts from the personal experience of drama therapy to developing facilitation skills.
 Drama Therapy Practice provides a laboratory for students to experiment with group leadership.
-Similarly, in Psychodrama, students are afforded an experience of psychodramatic forms and techniques, while developing directing skills.
-Encouraging exposure to all the creative arts therapies, the Group Dynamics class develops the student's ability to understand and facilitate group therapy.
+Similarly, in Psychodrama, students are afforded an experience of psychodramatic techniques, while developing and practicing directing skills.
+Encouraging exposure to all the creative arts therapies, the Group Dynamics class affords experience and practice in group process using art, dance-movement, music, poetry and drama therapy.
 The second semester also includes coursework in Psychopathology and Assessment and training on the legal and ethical issues that confront the mental health clinician.

 The Second Year - Beginning Your Clinical Career

 Typically during the second year students begin their Clinical Practicum.
 This work is supported by the Drama Therapy Program via a Group Supervision 'Case Seminar' class in which students share their cases and receive feedback from experienced drama therapists.
 Because the Practicum demands a lot of time and energy, many students begin to slow the pace of their coursework.
 Others elect to focus on completing coursework, holding off the Practicum until a 3rd year.
 Some finish the program in 2 years including 2 summers.